As of November 2017, this course is fully accredited by the Association for Family Therapy and Systemic Practice (AFT).

 This course will provide high-quality training in the key skills required to be a systemic supervisor, drawing on a range of models and research, with a particular emphasis on evidence based practice and creative approaches within supervision.
 As of November 2017, this course is fully accredited by the Association for Family Therapy and Systemic Practice (AFT).

 Teaching will consist of lectures, tutorials and a monthly Supervision group.
-Teaching will take place monthly on a Monday and Tuesday at the University of Exeter.
+Teaching will take place monthly on a Monday and Tuesday, there will be a mixture of face-to-face and online teaching.

 Who is the training for?